It is the second coaching award of the year for Day, who was named the MPSF Coach of the Year last month.

 Action photos from the Falcons' season-opening meet at No. 13 Denver on Jan.
 8.

-In seven years at the helm of the Air Force program, Day has coached 15 USAG All-Americans to a combined 35 certificates.
-He was selected as the NCAA North Central Region Coach of the Year in 2008, the Mountain Pacific Sports Federation Coach of the Year in 2010 and 2011, and the USAG Coach of the Year in 2011.
+In nine years at the helm of the Air Force program, Day has coached three conference champions, two USAG champions and 19 USAG All-Americans to a combined 53 certificates.
+He has been selected as the NCAA North Central Region Coach of the Year twice (2009, 2014), the Mountain Pacific Sports Federation Coach of the Year three times (2010, 2011, 2014), and the USAG Coach of the Year once (2011).

 He coached Abbey Rogers to back-to-back Mountain Pacific Sports Federation Gymnast of the Year awards (2008, 2009) and to the program's first-ever conference championship titles (balance beam, floor exercise, all-around) in 2009.
 Rogers was also awarded as the 2009 Mountain West Conference Student-Athlete of the Year, marking just the fourth time that an athlete from a sport not sponsored by the MW has won the league's top honor.